 The City will investigate the availability of additional funds and programs to mitigate risks related to flooding, dam inundation, and landslides, such as funds to elevate houses above 100-year flood level, particularly for low-income households.
-The City will apply for funds as funding opportunities become available.
+The City will apply for funds as funding opportunities become available, at least once during the planning period.